dimfeld/unwebhook/README.md

 unwebhook
 =============

 Webhook server for Gitlab and Github to run arbitrary commands based on events.
-Currently under development.

 The server supports multiple hooks simultaneously, exposed at customizable URLs.

 This hasn't been used in anything like a production environment.
 I have a test server for my own development receiving events from my Github repos, and another instance on my local network connected to a local Gitlab.
 But I'm glad to accept pull requests or try to fix any issues you find.